gofigure2/QGoImageCompare/ReadMe.txt

   2.2 Doxygen

-    2.2.1 Prerequites
+    2.2.1 Prerequisites

-  To be able to compile the documentation, User or Developper should first intall the following software:
+  To be able to compile the documentation, User or Developer should first install the following software:
       * Doxygen (>=1.7.1)

     2.2.2 Compiling the documentation: